 A 37-year-old lovely lady visited our clinic with bulgy varicose veins over the Lateral (outside) and Posterior (Behind) left thigh and knee and Medial (inside) right thigh and knee.
 Her abnormal veins appeared when she was around 20 years of age and gradually got worse.
 She was suffering from night cramps.
 Her symptoms were getting worse by standing for long hours and were improving by elevation of legs which are the expected symptoms of varicose veins.
 She was worried about the appearance, symptoms, and possible health effects of these abnormal veins.

 On thorough examination, we noticed varices on both legs.
 Duplex Ultrasound (DU) examination was done during her initial visit with us to find out the source of these visible bulgy veins.
 The feeder into her right-sided surface varices was Great Saphenous Vein( GSV), the source of her left-sided varicose veins was a lateral (outside) thigh muscle perforator (muscle branch).

-After the photo was taken 8 weeks post 3 sessions of the treatment cycle.
+The photo was taken after 8 weeks post 3 sessions of the treatment cycle.
 She was extremely satisfied with both aesthetic and medical outcomes as her symptoms disappeared.